het-tanis/prolug-labs/Ansible-Labs/01-Install-Ansible/step1/text.md

-Install Ansible and put the version number in a file called /root/version
+Install Ansible and put the version output in a file called /root/version.

 <br>